kailash-manasarovar/statement/docs/timeline/2023/june.md

 !!! info "In retrospect"
     - I don't realize I'm being recorded audibly (at least) via my mobile phone.
-    - I find this out when the hackers reveal themselves to me, from August/September 2023 onwards, for example when they repeat parts of conversations I've had back to me in fake Twitter account profiles or random posts I see.
+    - I find this out when the hackers reveal themselves to me, from August/September 2023 onwards.
+    - For example, they repeat parts of conversations I've had back to me in fake X account profiles or random posts I see on my timeline.
-    - I don't realize it is highly likely I'm being filmed with secret cameras in my flat too.
+    - I don't realize it is highly likely I'm being filmed with secret cameras all over my flat too.
+    - I've no idea I'm being drugged.

 ## The beach